 The College recognizes a student's right to privacy in his/her room within the context of this educational institution and the regulations that govern it.
 However, if it is suspected or determined that College regulations are being violated, the Dean of Students staff, Residential Life and Education staff, or Campus Safety and Security may enter a room unannounced in order to preserve proper decorum.
 It is also understood, that in the normal course of their work, maintenance personnel and other authorized employees may enter student rooms to provide maintenance service or to respond to emergencies.
+In some rooms on campus, this is required more often than others.
 This includes entry during recess periods to conduct inspections related to maintenance needs, health hazards, and fire safety.
+Students may or may not be notified prior to entry into their assigned rooms

 The College reserves the right to use any residence facility during vacation periods and at other times during the year for events approved by College authorities.